gnif/LookingGlass/doc/ivshmem_kvmfr.rst

 .. note::

-   -  Using the legacy syntax on QEMU 6.2/libvirt 7.9 may cause QEMU to abort with the following error message:
+   Using the legacy syntax on QEMU 6.2/libvirt 7.9 may cause QEMU to abort with the following error message:
    "``error: internal error: ...
 PCI: slot 1 function 0 not available for pcie-root-port, in use by ivshmem-plain``"

-   -  Remember to add ``xmlns:qemu='http://libvirt.org/schemas/domain/qemu/1.0'``
-      to the ``<domain>`` tag.

 Running libvirt this way violates AppArmor and cgroups policies, which will block the VM from running.
 These policies must be amended to allow the VM